Print quality photo

 Anh Tran is a professor at the O'Neill School, specializing in the governance issues of developing countries.
 His current research focuses on performance management and leadership in public organizations.
-His articles have appeared in the American Political Science Review, Journal of Financial Economics, Journal of Law and Economics, Journal of Public Economics, American Economic Journal: Applied Policy, and other leading academic journals.
+His articles have appeared in the American Political Science Review, Journal of Financial Economics, Journal of Law and Economics, Journal of Public Economics, Journal of Politics, American Economic Journal: Applied Policy, and other leading academic journals.

 Tran frequently works as consultant for reform initiatives by national governments, the United Nations and the World Bank, and has lived and worked in Russia, France, and Australia.
 He has participated in UNDP Academic Fellowship, Asia Foundation's Emerging Leaders Program, and the Vietnamese Prime Minister's Research Council.
 Tran is co-founder of the International Society of Vietnamese Economists.